 \subsection{Structured Prompt Construction for Patch Generation}

-For LLM-based APR, the design of a well-structured and semantically clear prompt is critical to repair performance~\cite{paul2023enhancing}.
-Even with comprehensive bug-related information, poorly designed prompts can limit model understanding and result in suboptimal patches.
-To achieve efficient and accurate information transmission, we designed a hierarchical prompt template, as shown in Figure~\ref{fig:prompt-structure}, consisting of three parts: system instructions, input-output example, and debugging information.
+For LLM-based APR, the design of a well-structured and semantically clear prompt is critical for achieving high performance~\cite{paul2023enhancing}.
+Even with comprehensive bug-related information, poorly designed prompts can hinder model understanding and lead to suboptimal patches.
+To achieve efficient and accurate information transmission, we have designed a hierarchical prompt template, as illustrated in Figure~\ref{fig:prompt-structure}.
+This template consists of three parts: system instructions, input-output example, and debugging information.

-The instruction explicitly defines the LLM’s role as an \textit{AI debugger}, requiring it to generate corrected versions of buggy functions without producing any explanatory text.
-This enforces role awareness and output format constraints.
-The template then provides a representative one-shot example, inspired by recent findings~\cite{chen2024code} that including one or two examples significantly improves code generation performance compared to zero-shot prompting.
-In this example, the input consists of a buggy function with handcrafted debugging information, and the output presents the fully repaired function.
-The repaired function is marked a consistent identifier, such as \texttt{// Fixed Method X}, to enable deterministic patch extraction.
+The system instruction explicitly defines the LLM’s role as an \textit{AI debugger}, directing it to generate corrected versions of buggy functions without providing any explanatory text.
+This enforces role awareness and ensures the output is formatted correctly.
+To further guide the model, the template includes a one-shot example, inspired by recent studies~\cite{chen2024code}, which demonstrate that providing one or two examples significantly improves performance over zero-shot prompting.
+In this example, the input consists of a buggy function with handcrafted debugging information, while the output presents the fully repaired function.
+The repaired function is marked with a consistent identifier, such as \texttt{// Fixed Method X}, enabling deterministic patch extraction.

-Finally, we inject debugging information collected by ByteTrace.
-This includes: (1) the buggy function as the repair target; (2) dynamic execution traces such as variable states, control-flow paths, and call stacks, accompanied by short in-prompt explanations to aid model understanding; and (3) call context, including function names, signatures, and callees code, retrieved from the codebase via dynamic call relationships.
+Finally, we incorporate debugging information collected by ByteTrace.
+This information includes: (1) the buggy function as the target for repair, (2) dynamic execution traces such as variable states, control-flow paths, and call stacks, accompanied by brief in-prompt explanations to aid model comprehension, and (3) call context, including function names, signatures, and callees, derived from dynamic call relationships within the codebase.

 This structured prompt design enables the LLM to clearly identify the repair task, interpret execution-level dynamic information, and reason about call dependencies.
 As a result, the model is guided to generate a targeted and verifiable patch in the expected format.